Christianity in the 13th century

 The Eastern Roman (Byzantine) imperial church headed by Constantinople continued to assert its universal authority.
 By the 13th century this assertion was becoming increasingly irrelevant as the Eastern Roman Empire shrank and the Ottoman Turks took over most of what was left of the Byzantine Empire (indirectly aided by invasions from the West).
 The other Eastern European churches in communion with Constantinople were not part of its empire and were increasingly acting independently, achieving autocephalous status and only nominally acknowledging Constantinople's standing in the Church hierarchy.
-In Western Europe the Holy Roman Empire fragmented making it less of an empire as well.
+In Western Europe the Holy Roman Empire continue to lose force against the papacy, as described in Innocent III 's Sun and Moon allegory.

 High scholasticism and its contemporaries

 Scholasticism originally began to reconcile the philosophy of the ancient classical philosophers with medieval Christian theology.
 It is not a philosophy or theology in itself, but a tool and method for learning which puts emphasis on dialectical reasoning.
 The primary purpose of scholasticism was to find the answer to a question or resolve a contradiction.
 It is most well known in its application in medieval theology, but was eventually applied to classical philosophy and many other fields of study.